img-45

 Ph.D.: 2007 University of Wisconsin

-Currently: Asst.
+Currently: Assoc.
 Professor, Pathology, Washington University

 Project: The role of the MAPK Phosphatase Puckered